 Remember, the primary focus of school mental health activities is promotion – so focus on the positive!

 It’s important to build relationships with families, to value parents and families as equal partners and to understand that they know their child best.
-This tip sheet created by school leaders offers some additional points for consideration.

 When an educator is concerned about a student, often the first step after documenting observations and consulting with someone on the mental health leadership team is to speak directly with the student or their parents/guardian about the concern.